Merced-College/card-game-with-ood-Sara-Rosee/README.md

 # cardsWithOOD
 Name: Sara Filipinas
 Date: 6/20/25 (June 20, 2025)
-What I added: I added a card class with constructors, accessors, mutators, and toString methods.
+What I added:
+-> I added a card class with constructors, accessors, mutators, and toString methods.
-I also added ASCII symbols (♥, ♦, ♣, ♠) to the cards based on the suit to create a visually appealing display when printed.
+-> I also added ASCII symbols (♥, ♦, ♣, ♠) to the cards based on the suit to create a visually appealing display when printed.
+-> Added a compareTo method to compare cards based on their value.
+-> Added a isFaceCard to determine if a card is a face card (Jack, Queen, King, Ace).